edgedb/easy-edgedb/README.md

 You made it to the final chapter - congratulations!
 Here's the final scene from the last chapter, though we won't spoil the final ending:

-> Mina is almost a vampire now, and says she can feel Dracula all the time.
+> Mina is almost a vampire now, and says she can feel Dracula all the time, no matter what hour of the day.
 Van Helsing arrives at Castle Dracula and Mina waits outside.
-Van Helsing then goes inside and destroys the vampire women.
+Van Helsing then goes inside and destroys the vampire women and Dracula's coffin.
 Meanwhile, the other men approach from the south and are also close to Castle Dracula.
-They find a group of friends of Dracula who have him inside his box, carrying him on a wagon.
-The sun is almost down, it is snowing, and they need to hurry.
+Dracula's friends have him inside his box, and are carrying him on a wagon towards the castle as fast as they can.
+The sun is almost down, it is snowing, and the need to hurry to catch him.
 They get closer and closer, and grab the box.
 They pull the nails back and open it up, and see Dracula lying inside.
 Jonathan pulls out his knife.
 But just then the sun goes down.
-Dracula opens his eyes with a look of triumph, and...
+Dracula smiles and opens his eyes, and...

 If you're curious about the ending to this scene, just [check out the book on Gutenberg](http://www.gutenberg.org/files/345/345-h/345-h.htm#CHAPTER_XIX) and search for "the look of hate in them turned to triumph".

-The last change we can make for now is to give the vampire women a `last_appearance`.
+We are sure that the vampire women have been destroyed, however, so we can do one final change by giving them a `last_appearance`.
 Van Helsing destroys them on November 5, so we will insert that date.
-Don't forget to filter Lucy out - she's the only `MinorVampire` that isn't one of the three women at the castle.
+But don't forget to filter Lucy out - she's the only `MinorVampire` that isn't one of the three women at the castle.

 ```
 UPDATE MinorVampire FILTER .name != 'Lucy Westenra'